Kitware/CMake/Help/guide/tutorial/Adding Support for a Testing Dashboard.rst

 ==============================================

 Adding support for submitting our test results to a dashboard is simple.
-We already defined a number of tests for our project in `Testing Support`_.
+We already defined a number of tests for our project in :ref:`Testing Support <Tutorial Testing Support>`.
 Now we just have to run those tests and submit them to a dashboard.
 To include support for dashboards we include the :module:`CTest` module in our top-level ``CMakeLists.txt``.

 Replace: